Stem Cell Therapy for Shoulders at RMI

 What makes stem cell therapy at RMI different?

-At RMI, we augment BMAC with *AlphaGEMS, a proprietary, pliable tissue allograft (transplant) derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
-AlphaGEMS contains 108 different growth factors including WNT-4 and prostaglandin.
+At RMI, we augment BMAC with a pliable *amniotic tissue allograft developed by Dr. Riordan.
+It is derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+This allograft contains 108 different growth factors including WNT-4 and prostaglandin.

 Prostaglandin inhibits inflammation, which occurs after injury and marks the beginning of the healing process.
 The faster we can tame this inflammation, the sooner the body can move on to the next phase of healing, regeneration.
-It’s important to note that AlphaGEMS has more than 60 times the amount of prostaglandin compared to other products.
+It’s important to note that our amniotic tissue product has more than 60 times the amount of prostaglandin compared to other products.

 WNT4 is arguably the single most important molecule required for wound healing.
-AlphaGEMS has more than 10 times the amount of WNT4 as competing products.
+Our product has more than 10 times the amount of WNT4 as competing products.

-Common shoulder conditions treated at Riordan-McKenna Institute (RMI):
+Common shoulder conditions treated at Riordan Medical Institute (RMI):

 Below are common shoulder conditions we treat at RMI.
 If your shoulder condition is not listed, please contact us to see if you are a candidate.